 Expert Tips

-Make sure to get the batter and buffalo sauce well coated on the florets, get into every nook and cranny for maximum flavour!
+Make sure to get the batter and buffalo sauce well coated on the florets; get into every nook and cranny for maximum flavor!

 Don’t overcrowd the air fryer basket – cook in batches if needed!
-Otherwise the texture of the cauliflower will not be crispy and they will not cook through to be tender.
-It should just be one layer of cauliflower and there should be a little bit of space between each floret.
+Otherwise, the texture of the cauliflower will not be crispy, and it will not cook through to be tender.
+It should be one layer of cauliflower, and there should be a little bit of space between each floret.

 FAQs

-Buffalo cauliflower wings are a generally healthier option than real chicken wings as they are often lower calories and contain less saturated fat.
+Buffalo cauliflower wings are a generally healthier option than real chicken wings as they are often lower calorie and contain less saturated fat.
 That said, keep in mind that cauliflower is lower in protein than chicken, and these are still made using some oil.
-Cauliflower wings are certainly not unhealthy but also not a dish I would consider ‘diet’ food – enjoy in moderation 🙂
+Cauliflower wings are certainly not unhealthy, but also not a dish I would consider ‘diet’ food – enjoy in moderation 🙂

-Soggy wings is most often due to overcrowding during baking or air frying, lack of oil, incorrect cooking time, or sauce application timing.
-Make sure to air fry or bake in a single layer with some space around each floret, use the oil recommended and return to the oven or air fryer after coating in buffalo sauce.
-Depending on your appliances, you may need to increase the temperature and/or cook time until you get the desired texture.
+Soggy wings are often due to overcrowding during baking or air frying, lack of oil, incorrect cooking time, or sauce application timing.
+Ensure to air fry or bake in a single layer with some space around each floret; use the recommended oil, and return to the oven or air fryer after coating in buffalo sauce.
+Depending on your appliances, you may need to increase the temperature and cook time until you get the desired texture.
 Keep an eye on the cauliflower and continue to cook until crispy.

-I’m not going to lie to you – cauliflower wings are delicious but they do NOT taste like chicken.
-The sauce flavour is the same, but the actual cauliflower texture and flavour is mild, but much lighter and just totally different to chicken.
-Don’t let that put you off though – it’s still an absolutely delicious snack in it’s own right.
-If you want to make wings that taste more like actual chicken, try using seitan or chicken mock meat strips in place of cauliflower florets.
+I’m not going to lie to you – cauliflower wings are delicious, but they do NOT taste like chicken.
+The sauce flavor is the same, but the actual cauliflower texture and flavor are mild but much lighter and just totally different from the chicken.
+Don’t let that put you off, though – it’s still an absolutely delicious snack in its own right.
+If you want to make wings that taste more like chicken, try using seitan or chicken mock meat strips instead of cauliflower florets.

 More vegan side dishes